Re. ACRONYMS

 NUANCES (facets)

-EXP: Some Thinkers are wired to respond with certain facets of Feeling in special circumstances, some Judgers can be casual when feeling safe, some Introverts will be gregarious in certain contexts. ….
-In other words, we’re not all typical.
+EXP: We’re not all typical : some Thinkers are wired to respond with some aspects of Feeling in special circumstances.
+Some Judgers can be casual when feeling safe (as a P), some Introverts will be gregarious in certain situations (as an E). ….

-These possibilities are not allowed for in short-form questionnaires
+➤ These possibilities don’t show up in short-form questionnaires

-The following CHARTS explain the 40 possible aspects that make up all the expressions of personality type, including the out-of-preference/ atypical facets.
+The following CHARTS identify the 40 possible aspects that make up all expressions of personality type, including the out-of-preference/ atypical ones.

 Each of us is a unique mixture of our Type’s 20 nuances.
-It all comes down to brain plumbing.
-(More re.
-Brain in future posts ).
-So an ESTJ would have 5 Extrovert, 5 Sensate, 5 Thinking & 5 Judging possible characteristics…..
+It all comes down to brain plumbing. (more re.
+Brain in future posts).
+So, an ESTJ would have 5 Extrovert, 5 Sensate, 5 Thinking & 5 Judging possibilities

 EXP:

-• You may identify as an Introvert (I), which is your innate preference which will include facets commonly displayed by Is, & some that are outside your category.
-This means that an Introvert could have 4 (I) nuances & 1 usually preferred by Es.
+• You may identify as an Introvert (I), your innate preference, which includes facets normally seen in Is, & some that are outside your type.
+This means an Introvert could have 4 (I) nuances & 1 usually preferred by Es.

 CAVEAT: Popular on-line tests are weak or useless because they condense the # of Qs from the official / correct questionnaire, & also change some of the wording.
 This leads to homogenizing the outcome.
 Some people will fit the ‘box’ built into these tests, while others will be slightly off from their pre-set ‘norm’, making the conclusions unreliable.
 The missing “extra” Qs in the original/ official test, which may seem repetitious, are needed to capture those important nuances of personality type & cognitive function.